 - A. Hearing Prior to making a final determination of sustainability and a sustainable annual rate of development, the Planning Board shall hold a public hearing with ten days notice to seek input from the public. - B. Guidance Determination of unsustainable growth conditions shall be made in accordance with the grounds specified in §1304.
-The "sustainable annual rate of development" shall be the number of housing units determined by the Planning Board to be the largest which could be authorized annually over each of the following six years and be likely not to result in unsustainable growth conditions prevailing within or at the end of that period. - C. Notification If the Planning Board determines that unsustainable growth conditions exist, it shall so notify the Town Council, the Building Inspector, the Town Clerk, and the general public by, among other things, posting a notice to that effect in Town Offices.
-That determination shall apply for a period of one year from the date of notice to the Town Council unless, prior to that time, the Planning Board, acting as provided by §1304, has determined and posted notification that unsustainable growth conditions continue to exist, on the basis that two or more of the three conditions specified in §1304 A, B, and C continue to be true, such as that it continues to be true that growth continues to be rapid per Londonderry norms (A) and creates service and facility strains (B) despite no longer being rapid per regional norms. - D. Following years in which phasing and permit limitations are in effect, the Planning Board shall, in its annual monitoring of the rate of growth, determine the probable rate of unrestricted growth for the previous year according to applications for allocation certificates. - E. When the Planning Board determines, after notice and hearing as set forth in Subparagraph A, that the Town or School District has failed to implement the Capital Improvements Program with respect to certain service or facility demands that have created "unsustainable growth conditions," the Board shall declare that any resulting phasing or permit limitations are forthwith terminated.
+The "sustainable annual rate of development" shall be the largest number of housing units which could be authorized annually over each of the following six years and be likely to result in unsustainable growth conditions no longer prevailing by the end of that period. - C. Notification If the Planning Board determines that unsustainable growth conditions exist, it shall so notify the Town Council, the Building Inspector, the Town Clerk, and the general public by, among other things, posting a notice to that effect in Town Offices.
+That determination shall apply for a period of one year from the date of notice to the Town Council or, if sooner, until notification of a subsequent determination by the Planning Board under the provisions of §1305.

+D. Following years in which phasing and permit limitations are in effect, the Planning Board shall, in its annual monitoring of the rate of growth, determine the probable rate of unrestricted growth for the previous year according to applications for allocation certificates.

+E. When the Planning Board determines, after notice and hearing as set forth in Subparagraph A, that the Town or School District has failed to implement the Capital Improvements Program with respect to certain service or facility demands that have created "unsustainable growth conditions," the Board shall declare that any resulting phasing or permit limitations are forthwith terminated.
 The Board shall give notice of such a determination in the manner provided in Subparagraph C.